 Think of it this way.
 If the homeowner stays in their adjustable-rate mortgage at 7.689%, they will pay $3561.01 a month in principal and interest payments.
 If they choose to refinance into a lower fixed-rate mortgage, say 6.5%, they’ll pay $3160.34 a month in principal and interest payments.
 That’s a savings of $400.67 a month.

-Those monthly savings are exactly why a homeowner would opt to carry out a rate and term refinance.
+These monthly savings are exactly why a homeowner would opt to carry out a rate and term refinance.
 Of course, if they only stayed in the home/mortgage for a year or two, perhaps they wouldn’t recoup the costs associated with the refinance.
 In that case, it would be a poor decision to refinance.
 So always do the math and look ahead before agreeing to carry out a refinance.

 - To obtain a lower mortgage rate

-- To fix an adjustable mortgage
+- To swap an ARM for a fixed mortgage

 - To reduce monthly mortgage payments